Pulaski County, Arkansas: Government

+Infrastructure

 The Arkansas Department of Correction Wrightsville Unit is in Wrightsville.

 Politics

 Pulaski County is one of the most Democratic counties in Arkansas and the Southern United States.
 The city of North Little Rock was ranked the most liberal community in the state.

 In the Reconstruction Era following the Civil War, Republicans carried the county in every presidential election from 1868 to 1888.
 Since then, Republicans have only won the county four times: 1956, 1972, 1984, and 1988, all national Republican landslides.

-Pulaski County has followed in the footsteps of most urban counties across the country, especially in the era of Barack Obama's presidency and post-presidency that has seen urban areas turn bluer and rural areas, such as virtually all of Arkansas, get even redder and more conservative.
-Donald Trump, the two-time winner of the state with over 60% of the vote, only garnered about 38% in this county, among his worst performances in a state that has strongly turned against the Democrats in the 21st century.
-Joe Biden's 59.9% share in 2020 is the highest for a Democrat in the county since 1976, besting even native son Bill Clinton in both 1992 and 1996.
+Pulaski County has followed in the footsteps of most urban counties across the country, especially in the era of Barack Obama's presidency and post-presidency that has seen urban areas turn bluer and rural areas, such as most of Arkansas, to become even redder and more conservative.
+Donald Trump, the two-time winner of the state with over 60% of the vote, only garnered about 38% in this county, among his worst performances in this state.
+Joe Biden's 59.98% share in 2020 is the highest for a Democrat in the county since 1976, besting even Arkansas native Bill Clinton in both 1992 and 1996.